 [The following is an article I wrote for Mojo magazine in August 2001 that never made it to print.
 I'm sorry they didn't use it, because Deasy was so gracious in telling me his story.
 I haven't been in touch with him since then, and hope he is still active.
 He was still an amazingly powerful guitarist in 2001; I saw him perform before Pentecostalist churchgoers and he really slayed them.
-If you'd like to reprint this story, please e-mail me, dawn -at- dawneden.com.]
+If you'd like to reprint this story, please e-mail me, dawneden -at- gmail.com.]

 When imagining the prototypical Sixties session musician, one generally pictures a clean-cut gent in shirtsleeves, not a bearded hipster bearing incense and a goatskin rug.
 Then again, there weren’t many studio musicians like Mike Deasy, a powerhouse guitarist who cut a wide swath through Los Angeles studios.
 Even as he juggled sessions with Phil Spector, Brian Wilson, and Elvis Presley, he found time to record acid-drenched psychedelic albums under names like the Ceyleib People and Friar Tuck.

 Deasy, now a successful Christian musician, has never before spoken to the press about his Sixties exploits.
 Reached by phone while on tour in Lexington, Kentucky, he says that he started playing rock and roll while attending high school in an L.A. suburb.
 Upon graduation in 1959, he joined Eddie Cochran's band, the Kelly Four, playing both baritone sax (you can hear him on Cochran's "Hallelujah I Love Her So") and guitar.